-Keeping your home well maintained and being familiar with safety practices go a long way to protecting your loved ones from experiencing the nightmare of a fire in the home.
+Keeping your home well maintained and being familiar with fire safety practices go a long way to protecting your loved ones from experiencing the nightmare of a fire in the home.
 Fire prevention is a key component in fire safety.

 Protect your home

-- Keep your furnace properly maintained, this will help with fire prevention and fire safety in your home.
+Keep your furnace properly maintained, this will help with fire prevention and fire safety in your home.
 Have it inspected on a regular basis by a qualified professional.

-- Have the flue inspected regularly (the flue is an exhaust pipe for your furnace).
+Have the flue inspected regularly (the flue is an exhaust pipe for your furnace).
 Furnaces can give off carbon monoxide, which, while hard to detect, is flammable if there's a leak.

 Electrical cords and appliances

-- Keep workshop area clean and remove garbage, wood shavings and oily rags on a regular basis.
+Keep workshop areas clean and remove garbage, wood shavings and oily rags on a regular basis.

-It’s essential to adopt habits that help prevent fire.
+It’s essential to adopt habits that help with fire safety and fire prevention.
 And it’s equally important to know what to do should a fire break out in your home.

 When using candles, matches, and lighters